CPD Hours: 1 hours

 Alternatively you can download and email using our Registration Form

-- Highlight sources of information that may be useful when dealing with skin diseases alpacas and llamas
+- Highlight some sources of information that may be useful when dealing with skin diseases alpacas and llamas

 - Provide an overview of selected skin diseases in camelids